cd-slash/blackjack-game/README.md

   - [x] ~~No input when bet requested results in `invalid literal for int() with base 10: ''` error message~~
   - [x] ~~`IndexError: list index out of range` when concatenating `action_request_string`~~
   - [x] Round ends on player blackjack without checking if dealer has blackjack
+  - [ ] Result is push on player blackjack when dealer does not have blackjack

 ## Deployment